 Oakham Castle Horseshoes

 The castle is famous for its collection of ceremonial horseshoes; since the late Middle Ages, every time a peer of the realm visits Oakham for the first time they are bound to present a horseshoe to the lord of the manor.
 There are several hundred of these, some of gigantic size, displayed on the walls of the castle great hall.
 The earliest dates to 1474 and was donated by King Edward IV.

 A short stroll from the castle grounds brings you to the old medieval Butter Cross, set in an open courtyard in front of Oakham School.
 The Butter Cross dates to at least 1611 and has an intriguing set of stocks with 5 leg holes.
-No one knows why there are 5 holes, but several humourous scenarios do suggest themselves!
+No one knows why there are five holes, but several humourous scenarios do suggest themselves!
 Oakham School was established in 1584 by Robert Johnson, who also founded Uppingham School.

 Behind the school is All Saints church, crowned with a beautiful 14th-century spire.
 There was a church here in the 11th century, but the current building is mostly 13th and 15th century.
-There is a wonderfully carved late Saxon or early Norman font, but the best feature of All Saints are the fabulously carved column capitals of the nave, which are decorated with a variety of symbols including Reynard the Fox, and a Green Man with vines emerging from his mouth.
+There is a wonderfully carved late Saxon or early Norman font, but the best feature of All Saints is the fabulously carved column capitals of the nave, which are decorated with a variety of symbols including Reynard the Fox, and a Green Man with vines emerging from his mouth.

 Between the church and High Street is Dean's Street, a narrow medieval lane formerly known as Dead Man's Lane because it was used to carry coffins to the church.
 Back on the High Street is Flore's House, possibly the oldest house in Oakham.
 The house is late 14th century and was once owned by Roger Flore, who served four times as Speaker of the House of Commons over the years 1416-1422.